clairechabas/auth-firebase-next-react-jotai/README.md

 Feel free to clone or fork this repo to kickstart your next project in minutes 🔥

-If you're interested in learning the concepts used in this repo, I wrote a complete guide to set up and manage auth in a React application with Firebase and Jotai.
+If you're interested in learning the concepts used in this repo, I'm giving the final touch to a complete guide to set up and manage auth in a Next.js + React application with Firebase and Jotai.
 I will add the link here when it's published.

 **☝️ This project would be better suited for production with tests.
 I will add those incrementally.
 Stay tuned.**